conorpmaguire/rm-assignment/README.md

 ## Future Improvements

 - Manage Terraform state remotely
 - Proper test framework - top candidates are PyUnit for unit testing, LocalStack and Serverless for test Lambda functions, BDD testing using Cucumber feature files.
+- Implement transaction handling on the file upload where if the saving of file metadata fails, then the file is removed from S3.
+This eliminates "orphan" files.

 ## Installation